reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Normative Truth.md

 The answer is this: There is a sense of reasons such that if an agent fails to do what *he judges* to be a reason R, then he is irrational.
 But this can be true only if the agent judges R to be an internal reason.
 I.e. if an agent fails to do what he *endorses* (i.e. an internal reason judgment), then he is irrational.
 But if he fails to do what he judges to be endorsed from some other perspective (which would be an external reason judgment), e.g. the moral perspective, then he is not being irrational.
 So reasons in the sense of being connected with rationality or irrationality must be internal.
 The property of *being a reason* is a status we confer give to considerations that we endorse upon deliberation.

-The question now is why assume rationality cannot be broadened to include substantive normative judgments, so that someone who fails to respond to e.g. moral reasons are irrationality beause rationality requires being moral?
+The question now is why assume rationality cannot be broadened to include substantive normative judgments, so that someone who fails to respond to e.g. moral reasons are irrational beause rationality requires being moral?

 Some Arguments